priv-kweihmann/meta-buildutils/README.md

 ![build status](https://github.com/priv-kweihmann/meta-buildutils/workflows/push/badge.svg)

-A collection of build utils to be used in with YOCTO
+A collection of build utils to be used with YOCTO

 ## Available classes